When looking for banks for small business loans, Bank of America and Wells Fargo may come to mind.

 Big banks aren’t out to squash you and your small business, but they’re not particularly invested in you either.

-And that doesn’t have to mean 25 hours of paperwork–
+The process doesn’t have to mean 25 hours of paperwork–